nicod-man/thesis/README.md

 - [Docker-compose](https://docs.docker.com/compose/install/)

 Once you have installed it, clone this repository:

 	git clone --recurse-submodule -j8 https://github.com/nicod-man/thesis.git

-The repository is made up with submodules, therefore cloning it will download all the needed submodules.
+Since the repository is made up with submodules, make sure to use the flag "--recurse-submodules"; the flag "-j8" is an optional performance optimization that fetches up to 8 submodules at a time in parallel.

-To create images and run all the containers, launch the script:
+To create images and run all the containers, launch the script in the docker folder:

+	cd /path_to_docker_folder
 	./start.bash

 It will automatically pull the images and start the containers in server-client modality.